 Each of the student’s two reading lists is to be designed in consultation with one or more members of the SALC faculty in a given area.
 No one faculty member should serve as sole adviser for both lists, and the two lists must be on clearly different areas.
-The first must deal with the literary, cultural or other history of the student’s major language.
+The first must deal with an important aspect of the literary, cultural or other history of the student’s principal area of research.
 The second must pertain to an area of South Asian studies other than his or her field of concentration.
 The reading lists should not exceed twenty books and should constitute a serious, deep, and broad set of readings in important issues in the area of study.
 The relative weight of primary as opposed to secondary texts should be a matter of consultation between the student and the faculty member(s) concerned.

 Each of the two reading lists in their final form must be approved and signed by the faculty member(s) who supervised their preparation.
-The Chair and the Director of Graduate Studies of the Department will verify that the lists meet all the formal requirements.
+The two signed lists must be shared with the Chair and the Director of Graduate Studies of the Department for verification that the lists meet all the formal requirements.
 An approved and signed copy of each will be deposited in the student’s permanent file.
 These signed copies must be submitted to the departmental office no later than thirty days before the proposed date of the oral examination.
 It is the student’s responsibility to ensure that the reading lists are filed in time.

 Competence in South Asian languages and civilizations is demonstrated as much by close familiarity with South Asian texts as by a broad knowledge of the plurality of South Asian practices and traditions.
-To this end the Ph.D. program includes three required departmental seminars.
+To this end the PhD program includes three required departmental seminars, consisting of the two “research themes courses” and the course on South Asia as a Unit of Study.
 These seminars are taught in a two-year cycle.
 The three required seminars must be completed in the first two years.

 These two seminars will each approach a broad theme in South Asian studies from a perspective transcending any narrow focus on a specific language or region.
 The objective is to introduce students to current research themes and methods pertinent but not exclusive to the study of South Asia.
-Seminar topics could include South Asian court cultures, genres, material aspects of textual culture, poetic theories, political thought, translation practices, region in South Asia, etc. The two seminars will be offered in sequence every two years.
+Seminar topics include South Asian court cultures, genres, material aspects of textual culture, poetic theories, political thought, translation practices, region in South Asia, etc. The topics will be indicated in the subtitles of the courses.